Freising’s delightful historic quarter

 - The Zierer-Haus: This ancient burghers’ house with superbly restored façade is home to the city’s Registry Office today.
 The façade is a popular background for wedding photographs –and tourist snapshots.
 This architectural jewel is on Marienplatz.

 - Views over the historic quarter from on high: From the tower of St George’s Church, you have stunning panoramic views over the old city and Cathedral Hill, and further to Neustift and Weihenstephan.
 The viewing platform is at a height of around 45 metres and is reached by 220 steps.
-It is open to visitors on Saturdays from May to October between 3.15 and 5 pm.
+Due to extensive renovation work, it is possible to climb the tower again in 2024 at the earliest.